potegnime/potegnime-angular/README.md

 ## Development guidelines

+- Don't read any claims from JWTs.
+Use `GET /application` endpoint to get basic app data from API or implement separate API calls.
 - Use `npm run format` to format project, or `npm run format:check` to check formatting
 - Use @ import syntax defined in `tsconfig.json`
 - Blank line between Angular and app imports